The Samuel B. Hanser Visionary Award

 Request for Proposals

-Kripalu’s Institute for Extraordinary Living (IEL) is seeking applications for the newly established Samuel B. Hanser Visionary Award.
+The Kripalu Institute for Extraordinary Living is seeking applications for the Samuel B. Hanser Visionary Award.
 This is the first grant targeted specifically to advance innovations in yoga research, furthering the goal of making yoga more accessible and accepted throughout society as a means for creating health and well-being.
-A single inaugural award of up to $10,000 will be presented in September 2014.
+A single award of up to $10,000 is presented.

 The Hanser Award is a Mentored Research Award, requiring applicants to partner with seasoned professionals who have the resources, research expertise, and experience to guide and support the research process.
-To this end, the IEL is seeking dedicated and creative scientist-practitioners in the early stages of their careers who have the support of an experienced research mentor to work directly with the applicant on the proposed project, and who have personal experience in the practice of yoga.
+To this end, the Institute is seeking dedicated and creative scientist-practitioners in the early stages of their research careers that have the support of an experienced research mentor to work directly with the applicant on the proposed project.
+Applicants and mentors are ideally affiliated with an academic institution.

 Letters of Intent

-Applicants should provide a two-page letter of intent (by e-mail only, postmarked no later than February 15, 2014, to email@example.com.
+Applicants should provide a letter of intent e-mailed by February 12, 2016 to email@example.com.

 The letter of intent should state